 NBP provides a single point of project document review by an experienced project leader in order to minimize addenda and potential change orders.
 This single point of communication also maximizes the ability to keep the client informed and meet the project timetable.

 Over the years, the NBP staff has designed thousands of new buildings, renovations and restorations and specialized systems.
 Our engineers have designed systems for universities and colleges, military barracks, computer centers, laboratory and research facilities, law enforcement and detention facilities, hospitals, libraries, museums, auditoriums and classroom facilities.

-We have worked on such challenging projects as the historic renovation of the Georgia State Capitol, the Cecil B. Day Butterfly Center, a Nigerian Mosque, the first enclosed mall constructed in Georgia, the Carter Presidential Library and the Emory Whitehead Research Facility — the first LEED certified building in the State of Georgia.
+We have worked on challenging projects such as the historic renovation of the Georgia State Capitol, the Cecil B. Day Butterfly Center, a Nigerian Mosque, the first enclosed mall constructed in Georgia, the Carter Presidential Library and the Emory Whitehead Research Facility — the first LEED certified building in the State of Georgia.

 NBP is sensitive to specific project requirements such as energy conservation issues, environmental issues, budget constraints, project schedules and most importantly, the safety, health and comfort of the people that will be using our buildings.

 While NBP prides itself in utilizing current technological resources, the most important resource at NBP is, and always has been, our staff of dedicated professionals.